Homeworking through the pandemic

 Ramp-up team meetings

 Every Monday morning at 9.30am, we all login to GoToMeeting and have a team catch-up.
-It’s a great start to the work and makes us all feel more part of the company, as well as the Capability Jane community.
+It’s a great start to the week and makes us all feel more part of the company, as well as the Capability Jane community.